myatsutin/4pic_1word/README.md

-# 4pic_1word game for firefox addon in both background and pop windown with sound effect
+# 4pic_1word game
+A firefox extension to guess the word from four pictures, play the game in both background and pop windown with sound effect